wtgowers/human-style-atp/problemlist.md

 A sequence that is unbounded above has a subsequence that tends to infinity. <em>[Requires building a sequence.
 Involves induction.
 This would be quite an ambitious target, though the sort of problem we'll need a system to be able to solve easily if it's going to be able to do even moderately interesting constructions in analysis.]</em>

+A sequence of non-negative real numbers that tends to zero has a subsequence that sums to at most 1. <em>[Involves some of the challenges of the previous problem, as well as that of coming up with the idea of getting the $k$th term of the subsequence to be at most $2^{-k}$ (or something similar).]</em>

 <h3>Groups.</h3>

 Lagrange's theorem. <em>[Probably hard for a fully automatic prover.
 But one could start with a motivated proof and take things from there.]</em>